MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Charizard Normal`
 `Charizard Name`: Hey!
 Get a move on!

+`Blastoise Pain`
-Blastoise Pain: Gasp, gasp...
+`Blastoise Name`: Gasp, gasp...
 This is rough going...

 `Charizard Normal`
 `Charizard Name`: Heh!
 What's with you?
 You're gonna whine about it now?